-Cellars Not applicable.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Water, plumbing, bathroom fittings

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.

 Mains supply.
-Visible cabling is of a PVC coated style and there are 13 amp sockets.
-Gas No mains supply.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Visible plumbers pipework is of PVC and copper materials.
+There is a stainless steel sink unit within the kitchen.
+Sanitary fittings comprises a white three piece bathroom suite which incorporates an over bath shower.

+Heating and hot water

+Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.

 No tests whatsoever were carried out to the system or appliances.

-Mains supply.
-Visible plumbers pipework is of PVC and copper materials.
-There is a granite style sink unit within the kitchen.
-Sanitary fittings comprise a white three piece suite within the main bathroom.
-There is a white three piece suite within the shower room apartment.
-Heating and hot water Accessible parts of the system were visually inspected apart Treating and not water from communal systems, which were not inspected apart No tests whatsoever were carried out to the system or appliances.
-The property benefits from a full oil fired central heating system.
-This is fired from an external Grant Vortex boiler located at the front elevation.
-This serves steel panel radiators throughout which are equipped with thermostatic control valves and provides domestic hot water.
-There is a PVC style oil storage tank located within the front garden grounds.
-Drainage Drainage covers etc. were not lifted.
+The property benefits from a full electric panel/storage heating system.
+Hot water is by means of an electrical immersion heater.
+There is an insulated hot water cylinder located within the living room cupboard.

+Drainage

+Drainage covers etc were not lifted.

 Neither drains nor drainage systems were tested.

-Connected to the main public sewer.
-Fire, smoke and burglar alarms Visually inspected.
+Drainage is connected to the main public sewer.

+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

-There are smoke detectors evident to various ceilings throughout the property in addition to a carbon monoxide detector.
+There are smoke detectors fitted to ceilings throughout the property.

 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.